edinburgh-napier/set09121/labs/lab3/spaceInvaders_2.md

 ## Making the Invader class

-We could create a new invader.h and invader .cpp to house the invader class.
+We could create a new invader.h and invader.cpp to house the invader class.
 Generally speaking separate files for separate classes is a good idea, although unlike Java we don't *have* to do this.
 In some situations when certain classes are very similar or just slightly different version of each other it makes sense to host them in the same Header file.

 Add the following to code